These are the types of bug sprays that will protect you from bites.

 Picaridin is also a good choice

 Picaridin, another synthetic repellent, is also effective at keeping mosquitoes at bay for extended periods of time.
 (It may also protect against ticks, but the CDC recommends sticking to DEET if you're going to be in a tick-heavy area.)
-In a recent Consumer Reports spray-off, a product with 20% picaridin repelled mosquitoes for 8 hours and was considered the best repellent overall.
+In a Consumer Reports spray-off study, a product with 20% picaridin repelled mosquitoes for 8 hours and was considered the best repellent overall.
 While it lacks DEET’s distinguished history (it’s too new for us to know of potential long-term health risks—it was just approved for sale in the U.S. in 2005, whereas DEET has been around since 1946), it won't damage your belongings the way DEET can.
 Stacy Rodriguez, Hansen’s colleague at the Molecular Vector Physiology Laboratory at New Mexico State University, is investigating the efficacy of repellents containing picaridin this summer.

 Candles and bracelets don't work